‘People Are Turning Into Monsters’: Americans Vote and Brace for Chaos

 About 150 miles to the northwest, in the Phoenix suburb of Surprise, police confirmed to The Daily Beast that a report had been filed about a man driving by voters with a sign falsely claiming “Bidens Shot.”

-While voting rights groups pointed to some IRL polling-place issues in various states Tuesday, concerns about disinformation by way of robocalls was a top source of early anxiety, including in Michigan.
+While voting rights groups pointed to some actual polling-place issues in various states Tuesday, concern about disinformation inspired by robocalls was a top source of early anxiety, including in Michigan.
 The state’s attorney general sounded the alarm on Twitter, saying she was “getting reports of multiple robocalls going to Flint residents that, due to long lines, they should vote tomorrow.”

 “Obviously this is FALSE and an effort to suppress the vote,” Dana Nessel, a Democrat, tweeted.